 A few years ago the team double down on their content and created a number of very detailed growing guides and online resources as indirect sales emails.
 The team really wanted these to help their customers have success in growing flowers.
 Launching their seed line they noticed a weekly cadence of emails and communications with customers would be important.
 Now what happens is January through the end of April the bulk of emails that are being sent focus on resources for customers.
 The email gives customers the high level and there is a call to action to go to the site to learn more.
 The resource on the website is then more in depth info on growing the best varieties and those varieties are linked to their online shop where seeds are sold.
 With the seamless integration between Shopify and ActiveCampaign, the Floret team can easily segment their customers by their purchases, from the type of seeds, flowers, or even online courses.
 For example, the team had to recently email every customer that pre ordered Erin’s new book Flower Garden because the shipment was delayed.
 Without the integration, the team would have had to manually export the list then import it.
 In addition to that, the integration will help the team in the future to tailor emails to specific customers that buy a specific product, from the type of seed, bulb, flower, etc.

 During the Fall, the email cadence is a little different.
 This is when emails are focused around the registration for online workshops.
 Because it’s a premium product and high ticket item, the team targets customers who have signed up for the mini course.
-For customers who sign up for the workshop all course information is sent through ActiveCampaign thanks to the seamless integration with Kajabi.
 This is important to Floret as they don’t want their customers who paid for a premium product to worry about where to go or how to access their course.

 Floret has different types of customers and for them making sure those customers receive relevant information is super important.
 Someone who’s interested in buying a $4 packet of seeds is not always the same person that is interested in buying a $2,000 course.
 When a customer signs up for a free mini course, they are then entered into a funnel that gets emails to register and ultimately purchase a course.
 Workshop students and alumni are also sub groups of this segment that receive special emails.
 Students receive notifications through email when a certain module is available.
-The ability to segment the students who paid for the course and having the integrating with Kajabi makes this process easy.
-This is content that is paid for, so the Floret team wants to make sure that only they get it.
+The ability to segment the students who paid for the course is key as this is content that is paid for, so the Floret team wants to make sure that only they get it.